 Hypoglycemia happens to many people with diabetes.
-And it can sometimes be serious.
-Thankfully, most episodes related to insulin can be avoided if you follow a few simple rules.
+It can be serious.
+Thankfully, most insulin problems can be avoided if you follow a few simple rules.

-Inject the wrong type of insulin.
-Let's say you normally take 30 units of long-acting and 10 units of short-acting insulin.
-It's an easy mistake to accidentally inject 30 units of short-acting insulin instead.
+Use the wrong type of insulin: Let's say you usually take 30 units of long-acting and 10 units of short-acting insulin.
+It's easy to get them mixed up.

-You inject insulin, but then don't eat.
-Rapid-acting and short-acting insulin injections should be taken just before or with meals.
-Blood sugar rises after meals.
-Taking rapid-acting or short-acting insulin without eating could lower blood sugar levels to a potentially dangerous level.
+Take insulin, but don't eat: Rapid-acting and short-acting insulin injections should be taken just before or with meals.
+Your blood sugar rises after meals.
+Taking rapid-acting or short-acting insulin without eating could lower your sugar to a dangerous level.

-You inject insulin in an arm or leg just before exercise .
-Physical activity can lower blood sugar levels and also affect insulin absorption.
-Inject in an area that isn’t affected by the exercise.
+Inject insulin in an arm or leg just before exercise .
+Physical activity can lower your blood sugar levels and change how your body absorbs insulin.
+Inject in an area that isn’t affected by your exercise.

 Symptoms of an Insulin Overdose